Stability phenomena for Martin boundaries of relatively hyperbolic groups: Abstract

 \section{Abstract}

 Let $\Gamma$ be a relatively hyperbolic group and let $\mu$ be an admissible symmetric finitely supported probability measure on $\Gamma$.
-We extend Floyd-Ancona type inequalities from \cite{GGPY} up to the spectral radius of $\mu$.
-We then show that when the parabolic subgroups are virtually abelian, the Martin boundary of the induced random walk on $\Gamma$ is stable in the sense of Picardello and Woess \cite{PicardelloWoess}.
-We also define a notion of spectral degenerescence along parabolic subgroups and give a criterion for strong stability of the Martin boundary in terms of spectral degenerescence.
-We prove that this criterion is always satisfied in small rank. so that in particular, the Martin boundary of an admissible symmetric finitely supported probability measure on a geometrically finite Kleinian group of dimension at most 5 is always strongly stable.
+We extend Floyd-Ancona type inequalities from \cite{GGPY} up to the spectral radius $R$ of $\mu$.
+We use them to find the precise homeomorphism type of the $r$-Martin boundary, which describes $r$-harmonic functions, for every $r\leq R$.
+We also define a notion of spectral degeneracy along parabolic subgroups which is crucial to describe the homeomorphism type of the $R$-Martin boundary.
+Finally, we give a criterion for (strong) stability of the Martin boundary in the sense of Picardello and Woess \cite{PicardelloWoess} in terms of spectral degeneracy.
+We then prove that this criterion is always satisfied in small rank, so that in particular, the Martin boundary of an admissible symmetric finitely supported probability measure on a geometrically finite Kleinian group of dimension at most 5 is always strongly stable.